What is Negotiation and Leadership?

-When more than one person registers from the same organization registers for a three-day in-person program (for the same dates), each registrant receives a $500 discount.
+When more than one person from the same organization registers for a three-day in-person program (for the same dates), each registrant receives a $500 discount.
 Best value if you combine the three day and bonus one day.
 This discount does not apply to virtual programs.
 We are unable to provide any grants, financial aid, or special rates for nonprofit organizations.

 What is your payment policy?

 What is the cancellation policy?

-Cancellations received in writing at least 21 business days prior to the start date of the course, will be eligible for a full refund less a $200 administrative fee, issued in the original form of payment (check or credit card).
+Cancellations received in writing at least 21 business days prior to the start date of the course, will be eligible for a full refund less a $500 administrative fee, issued in the original form of payment (check or credit card).
 Cancellation requests received within 21 business days prior to the start of the course are subject to full payment of the program fee.
-In the unlikely event that PON cancels the event, PON is not responsible for any airfare, hotel or other cost or losses incurred by registrants.
+In the unlikely event that PON cancels the program, PON is not responsible for any airfare, hotel, or other cost or losses incurred by registrants.

 Please submit your cancellation request in writing to PON at firstname.lastname@example.org.